jujhars13/dog-fed-pi-switch/README.md

 # Akaal Kaur - Doggy been Fed Switch

-Raspberry Pi based switch with LCD used to record and display when our beloved doggy woggy has been fed so she can't dupe us and get fed twice.
+Raspberry Pi based switch with LCD used to record and display when our beloved doggy woggy has been fed so she can't dupe us and get fed twice - the dastardly dog.

 Press the button to register when she's been fed:

-- Displays date last fed on Display
+- Displays date last fed on LCD display
 - Ping IFTTT for mobile notifications etc
-- Flashes LCD
+- Flashes LED

 ![](akita_logo.png)

 ## Hardware required

 - Raspberry Pi B+,Zero, 3, 4 or any internet enabled Pi
-- I2C enabled LCD/OLED [like this](https://www.amazon.co.uk/gp/product/B07PWWTB94/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)
+- I2C enabled LCD/OLED [like this one](https://www.amazon.co.uk/gp/product/B07PWWTB94/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1)
 - Breadboard/circuit board wires/solder
-- LED with 330ohm resistor
+- Flashing Light - LED with 330Ohm resistor
 - Physical push switch

 ## To Deploy